maartenpaauw/model-states-for-filament-docs/README.md

 ### State Select

 > [!CAUTION]
-> Using a state select in combination with the Spatie integration states aren't transitioned using the `Transition`
+> Using a state select in combination with the Spatie integration, states aren't transitioned using the `Transition`
 > classes and are directly saved to the database like regular fields.
 Only use this select when you are sure you are not
 > relying on `Transition` classes and `StateChanged` events.

-the `StateSelect` is a form component which lists all states and disables invalid state transitions.
+the `StateSelect` is a form component which makes it possible to select valid state transitions, all other invalid state transitions are disabled.
 This component is meant for basic state transitions, which does not require other form fields.

 TODO: afbeelding van een state select met daarin disabled states.